 Kotlin UI DSL Version 1

-Kotlin UI DSL allows creating UI components using a declarative syntax inside Kotlin.
-It shares similarities with Jetpack Compose for Android and makes it easy to develop UIs for, e.g. dialogs, settings or tool windows.
+Kotlin UI DSL allows creating UI forms with input components bound to state objects.
+The forms are built by using a declarative Kotlin syntax.
+It shares similarities with Jetpack Compose for Android and is intended to build UI forms or part of forms for, e.g. dialogs and settings pages.

 panel to create UI:

 Rows are created vertically from top to bottom, in the same order as lines of code that call

 row.
 Inside one row, you add components from left to right in the same order calls to factory method or